-JMSpeakOut is an independent, confidential whistle-blowing service managed by Deloitte and is available 24/7 in various languages such as Chinese, English and Thai.
+JMSpeakOut is an independent, confidential whistle-blowing service managed by Deloitte and is available 24/7 in various languages.
 Third parties can also make use of the same platform.

-The policy lists several ways to do the reporting: online, by email or via hotlines with local numbers in Singapore, Indonesia, Malaysia, Myanmar, Thailand and Vietnam.
+The policy lists several ways to do the reporting: online, by email or via hotlines with local numbers in Singapore, Indonesia, Malaysia and Vietnam.
 Reports can be made in the reporter's local language and are completely confidential, that is, the person making the report is not required to reveal his or her identity until he or she chooses to do so.
 Reports will be channelled to the designated person at JC&C, which is the Group General Counsel.